luvsai/BluBox/README.md

 # BluBox
- An android app which allows user to snap moments and create todo  lists, and create personal gallery
+ An android app which allows user to snap moments and create todo  lists and personal gallery.